Terrance Copper: Baltimore Ravens

 On October 29, 2008, he was signed by the Baltimore Ravens after wide receiver Demetrius Williams was placed on the injured reserve list.
 He appeared in 2 games and was declared inactive in 7 contests.

 Kansas City Chiefs

 On March 17, 2009, he signed with the Kansas City Chiefs.
 He was second on the team with 16 special teams tackles.
 He was re-signed on March 7, 2010.

-In the 2011 season, he had a catch drought that started after he had one reception in Week 5 against the Indianapolis Colts and ended in Week 13 against the Chicago Bears.
+In 2011, he had a catch drought that started after he had one reception in Week 5 against the Indianapolis Colts and ended in Week 13 against the Chicago Bears.
 In week 16 against the Oakland Raiders, he played an important role catching three passes for 61 yards (including a 43-yard gain).
 He finished the season with 8 receptions for 114 yards.

 In 2012, he appeared in 15 games and was placed on the injured reserve list on December 29.
 He was released on August 25, 2013.

+Personal life

+He is married to Kandy Copper and they have 3 children, Terrance Jr, Taniya and Tyreek.
+Terrance Jr played at his father's alma mater, East Carolina University and Tyreek is a class of 2026 Wide Receiver committed to NC State.